List of Burger King products: Grilled chicken sandwiches

 Burger King and its Australian franchise Hungry Jack's have introduced a variety of grilled chicken sandwiches to its products portfolio since 1990.
 The BK Broiler was the first iteration, and was one of the most successful product introductions in the fast food industry to that point in time.
 However sales dropped in the following two years, and the product was reformulated and renamed to the Chicken Whopper to align the product with the company's Whopper Sandwich.
 A change of ownership of Burger King in 2004 prompted another reformulation of the product into the BK Baguette product line that focused on a more health-oriented product.
 This new formulation proved unpopular and was replaced in 2005 with the TenderGrill chicken sandwich.
 The TenderGrill sandwich was introduced as part of a series of sandwiches designed to expand Burger King's menu with both more sophisticated, adult oriented fare and present a larger, meatier product that appealed to 24-36 adult males.
 Burger King was the first major fast food chain to introduce a grilled chicken sandwich to the marketplace, beating rivals Wendy's by six months and McDonald's by four years.
 These two chains also went through a series of reformulations and naming schemes for their grilled chicken products.

 The company sells slightly different versions of the sandwich between international markets, using white meat chicken breast in some regions while using dark meat chicken thighs in others.

+Premium Fried Chicken Sandwiches

+In March 2004, Burger King introduced the TenderCrisp Chicken Sandwich, described in a press release at its launch as "a 5.2- oz whole chicken breast filet fried to golden perfection and a Corn- Dusted Bun topped with fresh lettuce, juicy red ripe tomatoes and creamy mayonnaise."
+In 2017, the Tendercrisp was replaced in US markets with the Crispy Chicken Sandwich.
+Smaller than its predecessor, the Crispy Chicken Sandwich featured a 4- ounce patty along with lettuce, tomato, and mayonnaise on a potato bun.
+According to Business Insider, the sandwich was "crispier on the outside and juicier on the inside" than the TenderCrisp sandwich.
+In 2018, Burger King added the Spicy Crispy Chicken Sandwich.

+In February 2021, Burger King announced that it would be replacing its Crispy Chicken Sandwich offerings with ones that would be handbreaded.
+The replacement, known as the Ch'King Sandwich, was developed in response to the 2019 debut of the Popeyes chicken sandwich.
+The Ch'King Sandwich was available in original, spicy, and deluxe versions.
+It debuted in May 2021.

+In 2022, the Ch'King Sandwich was replaced by the Royal Crispy Chicken Sandwich line, which debuted with four varieties - "Classic", "Spicy", "Bacon and Swiss", and "Southern BBQ."
+The "Southern BBQ" variety has since been discontinued.